-Mole removal is done in one of two ways.
+Mole removal is done for two reasons

 - When there is any doubt about whether the mole might be a Malignant Melanoma

 - For cosmetic or mechanical (moles catching in clothing etc) reasons

 Will I reduce my chances of melanoma by removing moles?